Consumers like to know the value they'd get from a product or service before making a purchase.

 Benefits of the Freemium Model

-Because the ultimate goal of using a freemium acquisition model is to increase the number of paid subscribers, the success of your freemium model can be assessed by looking at the freemium conversion rate, or the rate at which people upgrade from a free-level plan to a paying plan.
+The goal of a freemium acquisition model is to increase paid subscribers, so its success can be measured by the rate at which people upgrade from a free plan to paid plan — or your conversion rate.

 1. Set the right product limitations for your free account.

 If your freemium conversion rate is low, one of the first steps you can take is to look at your plan.

 If you offer too many features and users get the full value from your free plan, there is less incentive to upgrade.

 To get a sense of this, you can monitor data usage to see how customers use your product and where they're getting the most value.

 This will help you decide which adjustments to make to ensure you're leaving enough of a value gap to create friction for users to recognize the benefits of upgrading.

 You can get the best of both worlds by offering new users a full-featured free trial and a limited free-forever plan.